 What3words: The app that could save the lives of lone and rural workers

-In August, it was reported that police had urged everyone to download the What3words app, saying it had already been used to help save lives.
+What3words has been backed by police, with everyone urged everyone to download the What3words app, saying it had already been used to help save lives.
 It’s already being used by many emergency services to help get resources straight to the scene of an incident more effectively.

 What3words has divided the world into 57 trillion 3m by 3m squares and given each a unique three word ‘address’.
 It means, a person’s exact location can be pinpointed, more accurately than a street name or postcode, in the event of an emergency.
 The caller can simply describe precisely where help is needed, using just three words.